ghdl/ghdl/libraries/vendors/README.md

  - **Step 1 - Configure the scripts**
     Please open the `config.psm1` file and set the dictionary entries for the installed vendor tools to the appropriate directory to your tool's installation folder.
+Use an empty string `""` for not installed tools.

     `config.psm1`:
     ```PowerShell
     $InstallationDirectory = @{
       "AlteraQuartusII" = "C:\Altera\15.0";
       "XilinxISE" =       "C:\Xilinx\14.7";
-      "XilinxVivado" =    "C:\Xilinx\Vivado\2015.3";
+      "XilinxVivado" =    "C:\Xilinx\Vivado\2015.4";
       "OSVVM" =           "D:\git\GitHub\osvvm";
       "VUnit" =           "D:\git\GitHub\vunit"
     }